igorkosta/igorkosta.github.io/source/about/index.md

-I'm a <span class="important">Product and Tech Lead</span> living in Munich.
+I'm a <span class="important">Serial Entrepreneur, Author and Investor</span> based in Munich.

-I have more than a decade of professional experience building and launching digital products.
+With more than two decades of professional experience in building successful companies, teams and products.

 I was responsible for launching the first version of the most used banking software on the German market: <a href="https://apps.apple.com/de/app/starmoney-financemanagement/id1237596145" target="_blank">StarMoney</a> for the Mac OS platform.